Miami (OH) vs. Buffalo NCAA Football Odds, Plays and Insights | November 9, 2021

 Over/Under Insights

-- Miami (OH)'s games this season have gone over 57 points three of nine times.

-- Buffalo's games have gone over 57 points in three of eight chances this season.
+- Miami (OH) and its opponents have gone over the current 57-point total in three of nine games (33.3%) this season.

+- Tuesday's over/under is 1.5 points lower than the two team's combined 58.5 points per game average.

-- The two teams combine to score 58.5 points per game, 1.5 more than the over/under in this contest.
+- The 52.7 combined points per game that these two squads have allowed this season are 4.3 fewer than the 57 over/under in this contest.

-- These two squads combine to allow 52.7 points per game, 4.3 fewer than this contest's over/under.

-- The RedHawks and their opponents score an average of 53.7 points per game, 3.3 fewer than Tuesday's total.
+- The average total in RedHawks games this season is 53.7, 3.3 points fewer than Tuesday's total of 57 .

-- The 56.5 PPG average total in Bulls games this season is 0.5 points fewer than this game's over/under.
+- The 57 total in this game is 0.5 points higher than the 56.5 average total in Bulls games this season.

 Miami (OH) Stats and Trends

-- Miami (OH) has played nine games, with three wins against the spread.
+- In Miami (OH)'s nine games this season, it has three wins against the spread.

-- The RedHawks have been favored by 7 points or more three times this season and have not covered the spread in any of them.

-- Miami (OH)'s games this year have gone over the total in four out of nine opportunities (44.4%).
+- This season, the RedHawks are winless ATS when entering a game as a favorite of 7.5 points or more.

+- Miami (OH) has eclipsed the over/under in 44.4% of its opportunities this year (four times over nine games with a set point total).

-- Miami (OH) is 0-3 against the spread and 2-1 overall in games when it scores more than 29.0 points.
+- Miami (OH) is 0-3 against the spread and 2-1 overall this season when the team scores more than 29.0 points.

-- The RedHawks have turned the ball over eight times this season, two fewer than the Bulls have forced (10).
+- The RedHawks have eight giveaways this season, while the Bulls have 10 takeaways .

 - Find the latest spread and moneyline odds for Miami (OH) at SISportsbook.